Heavy load seasons

 The next right action: pause, boundary, plan, repair request, exit, document, support.

-If supplies are low, do not interpret the war.
+If supplies are low, do not interpret the whole story yet.
 Replenish first.

 Copy-paste lines for when you need words and cannot find them.